 The Alternate Chair serves as the link between the Area and the Districts, keeping the Area Chairperson informed of District needs, and scheduling the Quarterly Area Assemblies.
 He/She is also responsible to make Area Assembly information available to the webmaster such as fliers, dates, locations and direct the webmaster to input the information on the area calendar.
 Because the Alternate Chair assumes the Area Chairperson's duties if Chair is absent or otherwise incapacitated, she/he needs to work closely with the Area Chair so she/he can stay informed of Area activities.
-In addition, she/he is expected to attend all area service meetings and assemblies and the NH State Convention, and (subject to funding) the service meetings of the Northeast Region e.g., Northeast Regional A.A.
+In addition, she/he is expected to attend all area service meetings and assemblies and the NH State Convention, and (subject to funding) the service meetings of the Northeast Region - e.g.,Northeast Regional A.A.
 Service Assembly (NERAASA), and Northeast Regional Forum (NERF).
+The other duties and qualifications are outlined in the A.A.
+Service Manual under the Chairperson duties and qualifications.
 The Alternate Chair may assume other duties at the direction of the Area Committee.